Command & Control

 Tactical Operator

-Needs the map, threat state, and hardware activation in one glance.
-Active mode is high-stress and time-critical.
+Operates under high-stress, time-critical conditions.
+Needs the map, threat state, and hardware activation in one glance without navigating away from the operational picture.

 Operations Supervisor

-Needs multi-site device health and incident status without digging into device-level detail.
+Monitors multi-site device health and incident status without digging into device-level detail.
+Routes escalations and tracks resolution across workstations.

 Super Admin